Habitat for Humanity ReStore FAQ

-Habitat for Humanity ReStore FAQ

-The items accepted at any given ReStore can vary for many reasons, including local requirements, store size and the amount of certain items the store already has in stock.
+The items accepted at any given Habitat ReStore can vary for many reasons, including local donation acceptance criteria, store size and the inventory of certain items the store already has in stock.
 Items must be in good, reusable, resellable condition, with no broken or missing parts or pieces.

 However, most stores are often on the lookout for the following specific items:

 - Doors and windows